ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Day_Overview_notes.md

 #### What Phill would like is what are the important question that should be asked/addressed here.

 * What do we mean when we say "cold plasma".
-  - How do we measure cold plasma
+  - How do we measure cold plasma 1eV (from Vania)
 * Why do we care about the cold plasma.
 1 sentence or so
   - plays a role EMIC growth and resonance
   - in modeling/ray tracing codes they need negative gradients.